Carrefour sticks price warnings on food to shame suppliers

 For example, Carrefour said a bottle of sugar-free peach-flavoured Lipton Ice Tea, produced by PepsiCo, shrank to 1.25 litres (0.33 gallon) from 1.5 litres, resulting in a 40% effective increase in the price per litre.

-Guigoz infant formula produced by Nestle went from 900 grams (31.75 oz) to 830 grams, while a Viennetta ice-cream cake, produced by Unilever, shrank to 320 grams from 350 grams previously.
+Guigoz infant formula produced by Nestle went from 900 grams (31.75 oz) to 830 grams, while Unilever's Viennetta ice-cream cake shrank to 320 grams from 350 grams.

+Lindt's "chocolat au lait extra fin" was one of three of the Swiss chocolatier's products named in the list.

+"Lindt & Sprüngli increased its prices group wide on average by 9.3% in line with local cost structures," a company spokesperson told Reuters.
+"We have made a concerted effort to compensate for increased costs by increasing efficiency as much as possible.
+Therefore, we have only passed on the costs we could not absorb ourselves in the form of price increases to our customers."

 Consumer groups say "shrinkflation" is a widespread practice, which supermarkets like Carrefour are also guilty of in their private label products.

-France, like other European countries, has been trying for months to ease consumer pain in the face of a surge in the cost of living, strong-arming big business to freeze or cut food and transport prices - with mixed results so far.
+France, like other European countries, has been trying for months to ease consumer pain in the face of a surge in the cost of living, strong-arming big business to freeze or cut food and transport prices - with mixed results.

-But Carrefour's move to name and shame suppliers marks an escalation in the war of words between retailers and big multinationals.

 Le Maire said last month consumer goods companies and retailers had agreed to bring forward annual price negotiations - which would normally have taken place next year - to September.
 The talks will result in price cuts from January, he said.

-(Reporting by Dominique Vidalon in Paris, Richa Naidu in London; Writing by Helen Reid; Editing by Silvia Aloisi and Richard Chang)
+(Reporting by Dominique Vidalon in Paris, Richa Naidu in London; Writing by Helen Reid; Editing by Silvia Aloisi, Richard Chang and David Evans)

 ((Helen.Reid@thomsonreuters.com; +44 7584 155 200 ;))